hegde-sachin/pre-commit-cpp/README.md

 3. Install pre-commit into your git hooks if you haven't done it already.
 For more information please read [https://pre-commit.com/#usage](https://pre-commit.com/#usage).
-4. cppcheck hook in pre-commit-cpp requires `cppcheck` executable.
-Install `cppcheck`, which is available for macOS, Linux and Microsoft Windows.
-You can download cppcheck from its official site:
+4. cppcheck hook in pre-commit-cpp requires `cppcheck` executable, which is available for macOS, Linux and Microsoft Windows.
+You can download it from its official site:
 [http://cppcheck.sourceforge.net/](http://cppcheck.sourceforge.net/).

 ## C/C++ Hook Installation